 If your student flies through a lesson or concept you can have them practice more by doing an additional worksheet or you can have them skip ahead once they mastered it.
 Easy Grammar texts teach in an easy step-by-step format and include:

 - Cumulative Reviews

 - Cumulative Tests

 The concepts are not taught once and then dropped by the wayside.
 They are carried out through the entire curriculum.
 By the end of the year your students will be very proficient in grammar usage, which in turn will bump up their writing skills.

-We have also reviewed Winston Grammar, which is another incredible curriculum with a different approach.
+We have also looked over Winston Grammar, which is another incredible curriculum with a different approach.
 I was torn between the two for my daughter who will be in 5th grade next year.
-In the end we have chosen to go with Easy Grammar Systems.
+In the end we have chosen to go with Easy Grammar.
 We will be buying the student text though! :)

 Scope and Sequence for Easy Grammar (all grades)

 Students are asked to delete prepositional phrases in order to help understand other concepts.
 In addition to grammar concepts, capitalization, punctuation, sentence types, phrases/clauses and friendly/business letters are included.
 Ample practice worksheets are offered for each skill.